 Why have a Christmas stocking hanger when you can have a Christmas Stocking Shelf?!
-That’s right, for this month’s thrift store decor project I’m sharing a red DIY shelf, perfect for hanging your family’s Christmas stockings.
-I’ve been listening to you and I’m making this shelf an easy project without using a Kreg Jig.
+I'm sharing a red DIY shelf for this month's thrift store decor project, perfect for hanging your family's Christmas stockings.
+I've been listening to you, making this shelf an easy project without using a Kreg Jig.

-Be sure to check out the creative thrift store projects from my friends at the end of this post.
+Be sure to check out my friends' creative thrift store projects at the end of this post.

 How to Make a Christmas Stocking Shelf